How to do Transcendental Meditation (TM) and my experience doing it

 Why should you try Transcendental Meditation

 A lot of beginners of meditation are advised to do guided meditation as their intro to meditation.
 Personally, I tried numerous apps (Headspace, Aware, Ten Percent, etc) and while they’re helpful to understand the practice - they’re not as good as having control of your meditation at your own pace.
-Tm requires no concentration, no control of the mind, and no mental monitoring.
+TM requires no concentration, no control of the mind, and no mental monitoring.
 These aspects of TM make it perfect for beginners.

 Moreover, TM can be performed anywhere - while you’re waiting in line, at busy airports, etc. All you need is your mantra.
 No phone, no apps, no internet.